Rooswijk Shipwreck Excavation Summer 2018

 Focus on areas of the wreck site that are at risk

 The wreck is classed as High Risk on the Heritage at Risk register due to its exposed remains and vulnerability.
-In response to these threats this project will record and assess an area of the at-risk remains of the Rooswijk, contributing to a better understanding of the wreck and establishing a way forward for the future management of the remains.
-In particular, the proposed investigations aim to contribute to a better understanding of the wreck and site formation processes, including the ship's design and the state of preservation.
+In response to these threats, this project is recording and assessing an area of the at-risk remains of the Rooswijk, contributing to a better understanding of the wreck and establishing a way forward for the future management of the remains.
+In particular, the investigations aim to contribute to a better understanding of the wreck and site formation processes, including the ship's design and the state of preservation.

 Ramsgate to benefit

-The Rooswijk project will contribute to Ramsgate's Heritage Action Zone initiative by providing a focus for community pride, a sense of shared history, and a sense of belonging.
+The Rooswijk project is contributing to Ramsgate's Heritage Action Zone initiative by providing a focus for community pride, a sense of shared history, and a sense of belonging.

 Wrecks such as the Rooswijk are part of the shared cultural maritime heritage across Europe and it's important that cultural heritage agencies are able to work together to ensure that sites like this are protected, researched, understood and appreciated by all.

 The archaeological information that can be gained from the wreck such as the Rooswijk is a unique resource.
 Shipwrecks are time capsules that offer a unique glimpse into the past and tell a story.
 Telling that story to a wide audience and engaging the public is very important to the #Rooswijk1740 project.

 The project offers a real opportunity for education and capacity building especially for archaeology, conservation and maritime history students.